-75. The Memoirs of Benjamin Franklin
+75. The Autobiography of Benjamin Franklin

 This edition marks the first use of an historic American typeface, Binny & Ronaldson's Roman No. 1 (c.
 1800), as recreated in digital form by Arion Press and named Aitken for Robert Aitken, the famous printer during the Revolution, and his daughter Jane Aitken, printer of the first American translation of the Bible (1808).